Mastering TipKit: Advanced

 https://cdn.fatbobman.com/image-20231019105146293.png

-TipKit has created a total of 5 entities, namely: CoreTipRecord, CoreParameterRecord, CoreEventRecord, CoreDonationRecord, and CoreRuleRecord.
-Understanding the composition of these five entities is helpful for answering the above questions.
+TipKit has created 5 entities (Entity), namely: CoreTipRecord, CoreParameterRecord, CoreEventRecord, CoreDonationRecord, and CoreRuleRecord.
+Understanding these five entities helps in answering the above questions.

 CoreTipRecord